-Note that easy\thumbnails also has database tables and needs a syncdb or migrate.
+Note that easy_thumbnails also has database tables and needs a python manage.py migrate.

-For easy\thumbnails to support retina displays (recent MacBooks, iOS) add to settings.py:
+For easy_thumbnails to support retina displays (recent MacBooks, iOS) add to settings.py:

-'''

 THUMBNAIL_HIGH_RESOLUTION = True

-'''

 If you forget this, you may not see thumbnails for your uploaded files.
 Adding this line and refreshing the admin page will create the missing thumbnails.